amundsen-io/amundsen/README.md

 ## Get Involved in the Community

 Want help or want to help?
-Use the button in our [header](https://github.com/lyft/amundsen#amundsen) to join our slack channel.
-Please join our [mailing list](https://groups.google.com/forum/#!forum/amundsen-dev) as well.
+Use the button in our [header](https://github.com/lyft/amundsen#readme) to join our slack channel.

 ## Getting Started